Cookies are little files my site puts on your computer, to help my site see how many people have visited, which pages they’ve read and so on.

 I have a pop-up that tells you about these cookies, and by visiting my site you are implying consent for my site to put cookies on your computer or device.

 I use third-party WordPress plugins such as JetPack, some sharing buttons and so on, which use anonymised information such as the length of time you spend reading my blog, what country you’re in, and which links you’ve clicked.
-It helps me find out which music I’ve written is most popular, and what sort of thing I’ve written that people are interested in reading.
+The main reason I use the JetPack suite is because of the Akismet spam control; I’m not really interested in tracking how many people have visited my site or not.